Service

 Can you get GAP coverage when you refinance a car?

-Yes, you can get GAP waiver (insurance) when you refinance your car — and it’s an ideal time to consider insurance against your car being stolen or totaled.
+Yes, you can get GAP waiver when you refinance your car — and it’s an ideal time to consider insurance against your car being stolen or totaled.

 Updating or adding a GAP waiver to your car loan protects you from financial loss if you owe more than your car's current value.
 It bridges the gap between your loan balance and the car's actual cash value, offering essential support in case of theft or total loss.